BIRDS

 Redcat Lane, Burscough

-Located 6 miles from Ormskirk and 10 miles from Southport, Situated
+Located 6 miles from Ormskirk and 10 miles from Southport, Situated off the

-off the A59, it is signposted from the M61, M58 and M6.
-There is a No.302
+A59, it is signposted from the M61, M58 and M6.
+Burscough railway station (on

-from WWT Martin Mere.
+Mere.
 Cyclists are always welcome.

 Visit Martin Mere and come into close contact with wetlands and their wildlife.
 You can get close enough to feed some of the birds straight from your hand and the Centre is the only location in the North West to have beavers.
 Special events and exhibitions help to give an insight into the wonder of wetlands and the vital need for their conservation.
 The pond maze is the heart of the adventure.
 To get there children have to tackle a swaying bridge over a simulated wetland, migrate like a swan on the aerial flyway, or zoom down the otter slide.
 There are plenty of activities for toddlers too